Anna050689/Human_Resources_Manager/department-app/documentation/Sortware_Requirements_Specification.md

 ### 1.1 Display the list of departments

-The mode is designed to view the list of departments.
+The model is designed to view the list of departments.
 According to every department there is displayed information about the average salary, the count of employees.

 *Main scenario*: